sieversMartin/hausarbeit-jura/README.md

-# emisa-latex-package
+# hausarbeit-jura
 ```
 ----------------------------------------------------------------------------
-emisa --    A LaTeX class for writing “juristische Hausarbeiten” at German
+hausarbeit-jura -- A LaTeX class for writing “juristische Hausarbeiten” at German
                    universities.

 (c) 2012-2016
 Version:    1.2